PureStorageGSE/Pure-CBS-Terraform-Modules/Deploy-CBS-Existing-Infra/README.md

 This code will deploy the dependencies and CBS Array into the VNet which you choose along with the VNet peering between the Vnets.

-3. SSH to your deployment VM (in step 1)
+3. SSH to your deployment VM (in step 1) - ensure that you have Vnet peering setup between your separate Deployment RG/VNET and the CBS RG Vnet
 4. Clone this repository - if you haven't already
 5. Change to this directory `cd Deploy-CBS-Existing-Infra`
 6. Edit the `terraform.tfvars` file and modify all the variables required on lines: